 Dr. Chehroudi has a PhD in Mechanical & Aerospace Engineering and Post-Doctoral Fellow (Princeton University), MS in Mechanical Engineering (Southern Methodist University, Summa Cum Laude), MS in Economics (Swiss Finance Institute, Magna Cum Laude), and BS in Mechanical Engineering (Sharif University of Technology).
 He is a senior member of the American Institute of Aeronautics and Astronautics' Propellant & Combustion Committee (2008-present) and was honored an Associate Fellow title from the American Institute of Aeronautics and Astronautics.

-He has also produced five 600-plus-page monographs on combustion and emission of pollutants from mobile power plants, ignition technologies, liquid material injection, and nanotechnology, two book chapters on liquid propellants and combustion instability and applications of graphene (a nanotech product) in ignition and combustion of fuels/propellants, ground-breaking patents on applications and synergy between nanotechnology, light, and chemical reaction for a light-activated volumetrically-distributed ignition of fuel-air mixtures and liquid fuel sprays with applications in Low Temperature Gasoline Combustion (LTGC) or HCCI, and liquid rocket engines.
+He has also produced five 600-plus-page monographs on combustion and emission of pollutants from mobile power plants, ignition technologies, liquid fuel/material injection, and nanotechnology, two book chapters on liquid propellants and combustion instability (*) and applications of graphene (a nanotech product) in ignition and combustion of fuels/propellants, ground-breaking patents on applications and synergy between nanotechnology, light, and chemical reaction for a light-activated volumetrically-distributed ignition of fuel-air mixtures and liquid fuel sprays with applications in Low Temperature Gasoline Combustion (LTGC) or HCCI, and liquid rocket engines.

 Dr. Chehroudi has more than 150 publications with extensive experience in both scientific and management areas and intensive trainings in finance and financial engineering.

-Yasi Campbell is Senior Business Development at ATC.
+Yasi Cheh is Senior Business Development at ATC.
 Yasi's passions lie at the intersections of education, technology, research and entrepreneurship.
 She has been a Product Manager at the Cornerstone On Demand, working specifically on educational software designed for larger-scale learning purposes.
 She is also a consultant to various education-related technology companies on program design, community building, and content production.
 Some of her clients include Common Sense Media, Green Dot Public Schools, Real Office Spaces (ROC) and School of Devs.
 One of her expertise is in iterative skills-based learning environments.
 Additionally, she is a lead board member of the Associate Board of Visitors for the Department of Economics at the University of California, Los Angeles (UCLA).
 She heads the alumni effort in creating the Bruin Development Academy and the Social Enterprise Academy - both skills and project-based learning courses.

 Previously, Yasi was the Education Programs Manager at General Assembly in Los Angeles where she was responsible for the development and production of all of their Los Angeles education offerings.
 She trained and led a team of 26 instructors to advance the education of over 200 students.
 She improved the internal company metrics of satisfaction, instructor development and retention by 40%, a company-wide all-time high historical record.
 Prior to General Assembly, Yasi worked as a Senior Research Manager at Lieberman Research Worldwide, with many years experience in market research.
 She is an expert in creating, executing and managing large-scale qualitative and quantitative research projects.
 Overall, she has a multidisciplinary background with strengths in a number of areas including - learning strategy and product design, employee training and mentorship, programs creation/planning/execution, evaluation, improvement and iteration.